-The Media Relations and Community Affairs Group (MRCAG) deals exclusively with matters related to the sharing of information between the Department and the public it serves.
-The MRCAG goal is to ensure that open lines of communication are maintained at all times with all segments of the greater Los Angeles community.
+The Public Communications Group (PCG) deals exclusively with matters related to the sharing of information between the Department and the public it serves.
+The PCG goal is to ensure that open lines of communication are maintained at all times with all segments of the greater Los Angeles community.

 - LapdOnline Unit

-The Media Relations and Community Affairs Group is a primary organizational component of the Office of the Chief of Police.
-Its activities are directed by the Media Relations and Community Affairs Group, Commanding Officer Andrew Neiman.
+The Public Communication Group is a primary organizational component of the Office of the Chief of Police.
+Its activities are directed by the Public Communicaitons Group, Commanding Officer Andrew Neiman.